 ▼ How do I close the mine?

-Ultimately, when the mine operator, the lead agency and the Department of Conservation all agree that reclamation is complete in accordance with the approved reclamation plan.
+The mine operator, the County and the Department of Conservation must agree that reclamation is complete in accordance with the approved reclamation plan.
 Section 3805.5 of the California Code of Regulations describes, in greater detail, the responsibilities of a lead agency and the Department of Conservation with respect to the release of financial assurances and final closure.

 Print Friendly copy of the FAQ's [pdf].